 Rogue Male – Book Review

-Rogue Male was written by Geoffrey Household and published in 1939.
-It is one of the first assassination novels told from the point of view of the assassin.
-Widely regarded as a classic, it is often mentioned in lists of the top ten spy novels of all time, although really more of a chase thriller.
+Rogue Male, written by Geoffrey Household and published in 1939, is one of the first assassination novels told from the point of view of the assassin.
+Widely regarded as a classic, critics often mention it in lists of the top ten spy novels of all time, although really it’s more of a chase thriller.

 Rogue Male: Logline

-After failing in an attempt to assassinate Hitler, an upper-class English hunter is tortured and left for dead, but escapes back to England where he tries to ‘go to ground’ in the countryside.
-The enemy catch up with him and he has to use all his hunting skills to survive.
+After failing to assassinate a dictator, an upper-class English hunter is tortured and left for dead, but escapes back to England where he tries to ‘go to ground’ in the countryside.
+The enemy catches up with him and he has to use all his hunting skills to survive.

 Rogue Male: Plot Summary

-Rogue Male opens with an unnamed upper-class English big-game hunter being tortured by the secret police of a European country (probably Nazi Germany although possibly the Soviet Union).
-The Englishman has just been caught near their leader’s villa, seemingly about to shoot.
-He claims the ‘hunt’ was just a sporting challenge and he was not really going to kill the dictator.
-The secret police do not believe him but unable to get any other information from him, they decide to fake his death by throwing him over a cliff and leaving him for dead.
+The Englishman claims the ‘hunt’ was just a sporting challenge, and he was not really going to kill the dictator.
+The secret police don’t believe him but, unable to get any other information from him, they decide to fake his death by throwing him over a cliff and leaving him for dead.

-By pure luck, the Englishman lands in a bog and is not killed.
-Although severely injured, he manages to crawl away and hide in a tree after making it look like he fell into the river and was drowned.
-The secret police are fooled.
+By pure luck, the Englishman lands in a bog and so doesn’t die.
+Although severely injured, he crawls away and hides in a tree after making it look like he fell into the river and drowned.
+This deception fools the secret police.

 The Englishman sails down river until he reaches a port, where he stows away on a British ship and makes good his escape.

 In London, the Englishman contacts his solicitor to arrange his affairs.
-He thinks the British state will not protect him, and is reluctant to involve his friends, so he resolves to lie low until the heat is off.
+He thinks the British state won’t protect him, and he’s reluctant to involve his friends, so he resolves to lie low until the heat is off.

-Spotted leaving the solicitor’s office by enemy agents, he is chased into a London Underground station.
-There, he kills one of his pursuers by throwing him onto an electrified rail.
-He then gets equipment together in order to ‘go to ground’ until the search dies down.
+The Englishman gets equipment together in order to ‘go to ground’ until the search dies down.
 He buys a bicycle and sidecar from a holidaying family and travels to the Dorset countryside, where he builds an underground hide in a sunken lane that is overgrown and almost invisible.
-The first part of the book ends with the hide set up and the Englishman, who has adopted a feral cat, believing he just has to stay out of sight until the enemy give up.
+With the hide set up, the Englishman, who has adopted a feral cat, believes he just has to stay out of sight until the enemy gives up.

 The story picks up a month later.
-The Englishman is wanted for the murder of the enemy agent on the Tube.
-The police have traced him to the general area where he is hiding using sightings of the distinctive tricycle.
+The police are searching for the Englishman because of the murder of the enemy agent on the Tube.
+They’ve traced him to the general area where he’s hiding using sightings of the distinctive tricycle.
 He tries to lead them away from his hide by drawing attention to himself, fleeing, losing his pursuers and then doubling back.
 But when he returns, the enemy agents are lying in ambush…

 Rogue Male: Alternative Cover

-I thought this came out quite well.
+I thought this came out well.
 It’s a masculine and somewhat old-fashioned thriller cover, which suits the story.
-The bold font with its hints of targets and blood drops worked for the story of an assassin too.
+The bold font with its hints of targets and blood drops worked for the story of an assassin.

 Rogue Male: Analysis

 Rogue Male is not actually what most potential readers would expect.
-It is not about the assassination in the way The Day of the Jackal is about the attempted assassination of Charles De Gaulle.
-The assassination attempt is before the start of the novel, and the actual ‘hunt’ is only described briefly.
+It’s not about the assassination in the way The Day of the Jackal is about the attempted assassination of Charles De Gaulle.
+The assassination attempt is before the start of the novel, and the actual ‘hunt’ only appears briefly.